Not a Member?

 Assess for physical and/or psychiatric disorder, depression, compromised respiratory function, sleep apnea, myasthenia gravis, hepatic impairment, history of drug/alcohol addiction or abuse, hypersensitivity to the drug, pregnancy/nursing status, and possible drug interactions.

-Monitor for angioedema, emergence of any new behavioral signs/symptoms of concern, respiratory depression, withdrawal signs/symptoms, tolerance, abuse, dependence, and other adverse reactions.
+Monitor for angioedema, anaphylaxis, emergence of any new behavioral signs/symptoms of concern, respiratory depression, withdrawal signs/symptoms, tolerance, abuse, dependence, drowsiness, decreased level of consciousness, and other adverse reactions.
 Monitor for excess depressant effects.

 Inform about the benefits and risks of treatment.
 Instruct to take only as prescribed.
 Caution against driving and other activities requiring complete mental alertness the day after use.
 Instruct to contact physician immediately if any adverse reactions (eg, severe anaphylactic/anaphylactoid reactions, sleep-driving, other complex behaviors, suicidal thoughts) develop.
 Advise not to use the drug if patient drank alcohol that pm or before bed.
 Instruct not to increase the dose and to inform physician if it is believed that the drug does not work.

 15-25°C (59-77°F); limited excursions permissible up to 30°C (86°F).